 When it Comes to Cybersecurity, Don’t Forget the Printer

-If, as an organization, you’re not taking security seriously by this point, then it’s only a matter of time before you’re the next victim.
-Start now with the knowledge that every device on your network and every person with access to those devices is a potential attack vector — and yes, that includes copiers and multifunction printers (MFPs).
+If your organization isn’t taking security seriously, it’s only a matter of time before you become a target.
+Every device on your network and every person with access to those devices is a potential attack vector — and yes, that includes copiers and multifunction printers (MFPs).

-Print devices can be hacked, used for malicious purposes, serve as entry points for cyberattacks, and pretty much anything else a cyber attacker can use a computer for, so to ensure a secure environment, it’s best to treat them as such.
-This includes putting into place some of the same precautions you would use on the computers and servers on your network.
+Print devices can be hacked, used for malicious purposes, serve as entry points for cyberattacks, and essentially do anything a computer can be exploited for.
+To ensure a secure environment, it’s best to treat them with the same precautions you use for computers and servers.

 Access and Passwords

 You wouldn’t leave the default password on your network router or allow users to set their password as “password,” would you?
 (Would you?
 Don’t.)
-The same should be true for your printer.
-Compromised credentials were the most frequent attack vector in 2021 according to the Ponemon report.
-During setup, the admin password should be changed and users with administrative access should be limited.
-Another way to limit access to critical administrative functions is by configuring the devices with Active Directory user authentication, making them a trusted network device and providing much tighter control over which users can access which functions.
+The same applies to your printer.
+Compromised credentials remain one of the most common attack vectors.
+During setup, the admin password should be changed, and users with administrative access should be limited.
+Another way to control access to critical functions is by configuring the devices with Active Directory user authentication, making them trusted network devices, and providing tighter control over user permissions.

 Network and Email Security

-Today’s advanced MFPs are often onramps to an organization’s network.
-Most offer accessible network and cloud storage at the click of a button, as well as the ability to email documents directly from the control panel.
-If connections are unencrypted or unsecured, hackers can easily gain access to a device, thus providing entry into the entire network.
-Network administrators can’t ignore the MFP as a traffic source and implementing the correct security protocols on every networked print device is a must.
+Modern MFPs are often gateways to an organization’s network.
+They offer an accessible network and cloud storage, as well as the ability to email documents directly from the control panel.
+If connections are unencrypted or unsecured, hackers can gain access to a device, creating a pathway into the network.
+Network administrators must implement proper security protocols on every networked print device to prevent this.

 Controlled Output